-Risotto – the Perfect use for leftover roast Chicken
+Risotto – the perfect use for leftover Roast Chicken

 I love making risotto.
-I find the stirring process quite theraputic, getting that gloopy sticky mixture as the starch from the rice is released.
+I find the stirring process quite therapeutic, getting that gloopy sticky mixture as the starch from the rice is released.
 And, its something where you can be creative with your leftovers and make a meal that’s almost elegant with things that you might otherwise throw away.

 This recipe is for Chicken and Asparagus Risotto.
 But it’s infinitely variable.
 There are even sweet risotto recipes if you happen to like the idea of strawberries…and a rather beautiful beetroot risotto.

 - 150 g Risotto Rice Arborio or Carnaroli - don't use normal rice, it won't work!

 - 250 ml Chicken Stock I personally don't think risotto works with a stock cube.
 I've tried, it doesn't happen for me.

 - 100 g <g class="gr_ gr_247 gr-alert gr_spell gr_inline_cards gr_run_anim ContextualSpelling ins-del" id="247" data-gr-id="247">Left over</g> Chicken